The 20 Best Small Dog Breeds for Your Home

 Personality: Similar to the Maltese and Lhasa Apso, Pekingese are affectionate, loyal, and confident dogs with a history of royal companionship.

 Size: As far as our small dog breeds go, Pekingese fall in the middle, weighing around 15 pounds.
-These dogs are also known for their thick double coat and long-haired “lion’s mane” (where their coat grows longest at the neck and shoulders) which can make them look bigger than some of the smaller dogs.
+These dogs are also known for their thick double coat and long-haired “lion’s mane” (where their coat grows longest at the neck and shoulders) which can make them look bigger than other pups their size.

 Fun fact: The dog of ancient Chinese royalty, one legend says Pekingese were created by The Buddha, who shrunk a lion down to dog size.

 Great for: Pekingese are small but mighty, making them great watchdogs and excellent companions, bonding well with family members.
 Although they can make good family dogs, they may not be as easygoing as some of the other small dog breeds on our list.
-That said, the Pekingese can really live anywhere, as they don’t require too much exercise and will be happy wherever their family is.
+That said, the Pekingese don’t require too much exercise and will be happy wherever their family lives.

 16. Pomeranian

-Personality: Active, fun, and alert, Pomeranians are among one the most popular small dog breeds, as well as one of the most popular toy dog breeds.
-These foxy faces are adored by dog owners around the U.S. (and the world) and despite their size, they do give off a big dog presence.
+Personality: Active, fun, and alert, Pomeranians are among the most popular small dog breeds, as well as one of the most popular Toy dog breeds.
+These foxy faces are adored by dog owners around the U.S. (and the world), and despite their size, they give off a big dog presence.

-Size: Weighing as little as three pounds in some cases, but up to seven pounds, the Pomeranian is one of the smallest dog breeds.
+Size: Weighing as little as 3 pounds in some cases, but up to 7 pounds more often, the Pomeranian is one of the smallest dog breeds.

 Fun fact: The Pomeranian descends from sled dogs of Iceland and Lapland — very likely making it a distant cousin of breeds like the Icelandic Sheepdog and Finnish Lapphund.

-Great for: There’s no doubt that Pomeranians are ideal companions for individuals and families.
-Poms are great city dogs, but can also do well in the countryside.
-Plus, with their alert attitude and trainability, they can even make good watchdogs.
+Great for: There’s no doubt that Pomeranians are ideal pets for both individuals and families.
+Poms are great city dogs but can also do well in the countryside.
+Plus, with their alert attitude and trainability, they even make good watchdogs.

 17. Poodle (Miniature or Toy)

-Personality: Active, smart, and proud – the Poodle consistently ranks as one of the most popular breeds in the United States.
+Personality: Active, smart, and proud — the Poodle consistently ranks as one of the most popular breeds in the United States (see also: the closely related Goldendoodle, which isn’t technically a breed of its own).
 These dogs are loved by many, and both the Miniature and the Toy varieties can fit the small dog breed definition.

 Size: Miniature Poodles usually weigh 10 to 15 pounds and stand 15 inches or under.
-Toy Poodles, on the other hand, typically weigh four to six pounds and stand no more than 10 inches tall.
+Toy Poodles, on the other hand, typically weigh 4 to 6 pounds and stand no more than 10 inches tall.

 Fun fact: Although there is no dog breed called the “French Poodle,” the Poodle is the national dog of France.
 In France, Poodles are simply known as the Caniche, or “duck dog.”

 Great for: Poodles are great family dogs.
 They can live in the city, suburbs, or countryside, and are generally excellent companions.
-These are very smart dogs who love activities – so despite their size, they might not be the best lap dog.
+These are very smart dogs who love activities — so despite their size, they aren’t one of the best lap dogs.
 Plus, Poodles are relatively non-shedding, which makes them a worthwhile option for someone seeking a hypoallergenic dog.

 18. Pug

 Personality: With an expressive face and recognizable coloring, the appearance of the Pug matches their personalities.
 These dogs are fun-loving, curious, and even a little mischievous.
-There’s certainly a lot of personality involved with the Pug.
+They certainly don’t lack personality.

 Size: One of the bigger toy breeds, the Pug weighs anywhere from 14 to 18 pounds and has a much more muscular build in comparison to some of the other small dog breeds on our list.